This certificate will contribute to the success of emerging fashion interests and innovation

 $1,157 per credit hour

-All classes in this certificate are 3 credits.
 A total of 18 credit hours are required.
-Credits to be billed per course.
+Credits will be billed per course.

 How to Register